openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-text.md

         .textShadow({ radius: 10, color: Color.Black, offsetX: 0, offsetY: 0 })
         .borderWidth(1)
       Divider()
+      // Set how the adaptive height is determined for the text.
       Text('heightAdaptivePolicy').fontSize(9).fontColor(0xCCCCCC).margin(15).width('90%')
       Text('This is the text with the height adaptive policy set') .width('80%')